openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 - `-DPrintRuleMatchingTime=true`: Print the time of matching IR rules per method.
 Slows down the execution as the rules are warmed up before measurement.
 - `-DVerifyVM=true`: The framework runs the Test VM with additional verification flags (slows the execution down).
 - `-DExcludeRandom=true`: The framework randomly excludes some methods from compilation.
 IR verification is disabled completely with this flag.
-- `-DFlipC1C2=true`: The framework compiles all `@Test` annotated method with C1 if a C2 compilation would have been applied and vice versa.
+- `-DFlipC1C2=true`: The framework compiles all `@Test` annotated methods with C1 if a C2 compilation would have been applied and vice versa.
 IR verification is disabled completely with this flag.
 - `-DShuffleTests=false`: Disables the random execution order of all tests (such a shuffling is always done by default).
 - `-DDumpReplay=true`: Add the `DumpReplay` directive to the Test VM.
 - `-DGCAfter=true`: Perform `System.gc()` after each test (slows the execution down).